CatX711/GreetLang/GreetlangPlus.md

 # Basic Information <a name="info"></a>

-This is a revamped version of the concept generic use programming language, `Greetlang`, created by, me, of course.
+This is a revamped version of the concept generic use programming language, `Greetlang` (otherwise known as `Greet`), created by, me, of course.
 I have been very happy with my documentation over the language and all of my own "original" ideas.
 However, the key word is, `original`.
-I realised that, very far into production of the language, most of my ideas had already been done by other people, (especially, and this greatly surprised me, the Carbon language!)
-This occured to me while trying out Rust, where I saw that you could specify the type of a variable if needed.
+Very far into production of the language, I realised that most of my ideas had already been done by other people, and what especially surprised me, was the *OFFICIAL* `Carbon-Language` actually had nearly the exact same ideas as GreetLang!
+The first instance of me discovering the similarities of GreetLang with other languages occured to me while trying out Rust, where I saw that you could specify the type of a variable if needed.
 I saw my code and thought, <br />

 <br />